cran-task-views/Distributions/Distributions.md

   `r pkg("compositions")` provides a random generator.
   `r pkg("bzinb")` provides a random generator for the bivariate Poisson (classic and zero-inflated) distribution.
+  `r pkg("bivpois")` provides d, r function of the bivariate Poisson as well as some fitting functions.
 - *Multivariate Poisson-lognormal:* the bivariate Poisson-lognormal distribution is provided in
   `r pkg("poilog")`.